Review: American Express Platinum Card

 American Express Centurion Lounge

 Some of the nicest lounges out there are the American Express Centurion lounges.
-There are currently 14 in the United States and a few abroad with more to come.
-Atlanta, Charlotte, Dallas, Denver, Houston, Los Vegas, Los Angeles, Miami, New York LaGuardia, New York JFK, Philadelphia, Phoenix, San Francisco, and Seattle.
+There are currently 15 in the United States and a few abroad with more to come.
+Atlanta, Charlotte, Dallas, Denver, Houston, Los Vegas, Los Angeles, Miami, New York LaGuardia, New York JFK, Philadelphia, Phoenix, San Francisco, Salt Lake City, and Seattle.
 You can access these lounges up to three hours before your flight, or at anytime on a connecting flight.
 Previously there was some crowding issues at many of these lounges due to how great they are so American Express has implemented some new restrictions earlier this year where only those cardmembers who spend more than $75,000 a year can bring guests.
 I do not think it is smart to put that much spending on this card just to get your guests in.
 The better play is to have your would be guests get their own card for access as well as all the great perks that come with the card.

 Delta SkyClub Access